angarsky/diveintopython/learn/modules/libraries.md

 Developers often use the words 'Module' and 'Library' to refer to pre-written codes and functions that offer a vast range of features and functionalities that can be added to Python programs.
 A module is a single file containing Python code, while a library is a collection of related modules that provide more extensive functionality and solve specific problem domains.
 Libraries are usually distributed and installed separately, while modules can be created and used within your own codebase.

-## Python Libraries
+## How to Install Python Libraries

-Python libraries are crucial components of Python programming and are available in the Python Package Index (PyPI), which currently has over 220,000 libraries.

-### Installing Python Libraries

 To `install` Python libraries, you need to use the python package manager `pip`.
 Open the command prompt and enter the following command:

 ```shell
 pip install <library_name>
 ```

+## Examples of Libraries in Pyton

+Python libraries are crucial components of Python programming and are available in the Python Package Index (PyPI), which currently has over 220,000 libraries.

 ### Pandas Library